ehwan/RustyParser/README.md

 let res = rp::parse(&parser, "hello_wo".chars());
 assert_eq!(res.output, Some((1,)));
 ```
-`Output`: generic type you support
+`Output`: generic type you inserted

-There are two types of Dictionary: `DictBTree` and `DictHashMap`, for Trie implementation.
+There are two types of Dictionary: `DictBTree` and `DictHashMap` for Trie implementation.
 Both of them have their own Pros and Cons (the memory usage and time complexity of searching), so you can choose one of them.